-- b) Trainings and demo sites on natural areas restoration practices and techniques, implemented at extension and community levels: The scale-out of generated knowledge and transfer of technologies must be ensured to benefit a larger scale of communities.
+- b.
+Trainings and demo sites on natural areas restoration practices and techniques, implemented at extension and community levels: The scale-out of generated knowledge and transfer of technologies must be ensured to benefit a larger scale of communities.
 The activity will involve specific trainings on restoration practices and techniques directly to the communities.
-The practices will be mainstreamed into national extension service programme to promote the adaptation potential of FLR and provide evidence-based good practices. - c) Ecosystem-based measures (shelterbelts, green embankments, mangrove plantations and ecobuffers) implemented for restoration and revitalization of protection sites in coastal and inland areas: The knowledge and piloted experience in climate adaptation function of forest and plantation is fostered through the set-up of areas designed for withstanding climate hazards, most importantly storms, winds, heavy rainfall, and drought.
-The range of measures include, for example, mangroves in coastal areas to avoid coastal degradation, green embankments to stabilize soil and prevent soil erosion, shelters to protect agricultural lands from storms, eco-buffers to prevent infestation, green cover to stop drought.
-Local-specific sites will be designed as per the identified climate hotspots. - d) Awareness-raising campaign related to forest/natural resource-based disaster risk management implemented: The shortsightedness of communities regarding the functions of forests stems from the pressure of generating income and providing food for households.
+The practices will be mainstreamed into national extension service programme to promote the adaptation potential of FLR and provide evidence-based good practices. - c.
+Ecosystem-based measures (shelterbelts, green embankments, mangrove plantations and eco-buffers) implemented for restoration and revitalization of protection sites in coastal and inland areas: The knowledge and piloted experience in climate adaptation function of forest and plantation is fostered through the set-up of areas designed for withstanding climate hazards, most importantly storms, winds, heavy rainfall, and drought.
+The range of measures include, for example, mangroves in coastal areas to avoid coastal degradation, green embankments to stabilize soil and prevent soil erosion (i.e. native timber trees, gliricida or leucena), shelters to protect agricultural lands from storms, eco-buffers to prevent infestation, green cover (i.e. pigeon pea, hyacinth bean or mucuna) to stop drought.
+Local-specific sites will be designed as per the identified climate hotspots. - d.
+Awareness-raising campaign related to forest/natural resource-based disaster risk management implemented: The shortsightedness of communities regarding the functions of forests stems from the pressure of generating income and providing food for households.
 The recent understanding of the ecosystem functions and adaptation potential is poor; therefore, many communities embark on forest plantation for timber-production purposes.
 There is a growing need for the re-valuation of forests and shift communities to the exploitation of ecosystem functions and non-harvested forest products that are sustainable and revenue-enhancing.
+It is expected that awareness-raising on the ecosystem and adaptation functions of the forests and providing alternative income sources through other project activities will help lower the threat of unsustainable use of forests and protect forest resources.
 The activity will involve an inter-island awareness-raising campaign to promote the role of forests in climate change adaptation and disaster risk management.